Inverting Data Transformations via Diffusion Sampling: Probabilistic Transformation Inversion

 Following \citet{kim2023learning}, we can also sample an ensemble of diverse in-distribution samples and average predictions over them when $p\pr{g \mid \tilde{\v{x}}}$ is equivariant:

-It has been shown that ensembling over augmentations can further improve the performance of pretrained neural networks \citep{shanmugam2020and}.
+It has been shown that ensembling over augmentations can further improve the performance of pretrained neural networks \citep{shanmugam2021better}.
 Our method provides a principled form for the augmentation distribution $p\pr{g \mid \tilde{\v{x}}}$, whereas most methods use distributions motivated by heuristics.
+In practice, we use an ensembling strategy that selects the lowest-energy augmentation, which can be interpreted as sampling from a sharpened distribution then doing one-sample estimation of $\tilde{f}$.
+We discuss this in detail in \cref{sec:ensemble}.

 There is significant flexibility in the choice of the energy function $E_\v{x}$.
 Following optimization-based canonicalization methods \citep{schmidt2024tilt,singhal2025test}, we consider defining the energy directly from the pretrained model $f_\theta$ using its prediction confidence if it is a classifier \citep{grathwohl2019your}.
-We also consider the evidence lower-bound (ELBO) approximation of the energy using variational autoencoders (VAEs) \citep{kingma2013auto,shumaylov2024lie}.
+We also consider the evidence lower bound (ELBO) approximation of the energy using variational autoencoders (VAEs) \citep{kingma2013auto,shumaylov2024lie}.